 The initial request for the registration of a .de domain can only be submitted to DENIC through a company that is a member of the DENIC Cooperative or through our DENICdirect service.
 The same applies to any administrative measure affecting existing domains: it is still the same DENIC member or DENICdirect that is in charge.
 The DENIC member (or DENICdirect) in charge of administration is entered in the domain data at DENIC and is the sole organisation that has the right to submit orders from the domain holder to us to edit the domain data (such as a change of address or a deletion).
 If your provider is not on the list of DENIC members, they will cooperate with a DENIC member or with DENICdirect.

 If you want to change providers, you should inform your current provider about your intention and request creation of an AuthInfo.
-The current provider will check if the request is issued by an appropriately authorised party (the domain holder or the Admin-C).
-The future provider will then submit a provider transfer request to DENIC or, if they are not a DENIC member to the DENIC member with whom they cooperate.
+The current provider will check if the request is issued by an appropriately authorised party (the domain holder or legal representative).
+The future provider will then submit a provider transfer request together with the AuthInfo to DENIC or, if they are not a DENIC member to the DENIC member with whom they cooperate.
 This request is then processed by DENIC and the domain is assigned to the new provider.

 Sometimes delays occur at this point.
 They may be due to one of the reasons listed below: